rust-lang/rfcs/text/0000-sized-hierarchy.md

       as a follow-up as it is more related to `extern type` than extending `Sized` anyway.
 Implementation of this RFC would not create any `Pointee` types.
-- How would this interact with proposals to split alignment and sizedness into separate traits?
+- How would this interact with proposals to split alignment and sizedness into separate traits, like [rfcs#3319][rfc_aligned]?
 - Some prior art had different rules for automatically implementing `DynSized` on structs/enums vs on unions - are those necessary for these traits?
-- `Pointee` is already the name of an unstable trait, so it may make sense to rename this to something else, but it seemed better than `Unsized` as it was named in earlier drafts.
 - Could the existing `std::ptr::Pointee` trait be used as the supertrait of all other sizedness traits?
+    - Otherwise `Pointee` as proposed would need renamed.
 - How serious are the limitations on changing the bounds of associated types?

 # Future possibilities